Damien Hooper: Professional boxing

-2017 Hooper (12-1, 8KO) took on unbeaten Russian Umar Salamov (19-0, 14KO) on the undercard to the Pacquiao v Horn blockbuster and got a unanimous decision 96–94 on all three judges score cards to win the WBO International light heavyweight title and vacant IBF International light heavyweight title improving his record to 13-1 8KO.
+In 2017, Hooper (12-1, 8KO) took on unbeaten Russian Umar Salamov (19-0, 14KO) on the undercard to the Pacquiao v Horn match and received a unanimous decision 96–94 on the judges's score cards to win the WBO International light heavyweight title and vacant IBF International light heavyweight title improving his record to 13-1 8KO.

-Hooper vs. Renold Quinlan

-In a wild bitter rivalry, he took on hard hitting fellow aussie super middleweight Renold Quinlan Hooper controlled the early action with his long jab and occasional right crosses but the balance of the fight changed in the 5th hooper was down twice but recovered and regained control in the eighth to earn a TKO win over Quinlan at 2min 19sec of the ninth round to move his record to (14-1, 9KO).

 Professional boxing record

 Personal life

 Hooper's older brother Troy died in 2012 in a workplace accident, two months after he fought at the London Olympics.
 He traces his Indigenous family ancestry to the Kamilaroi people.

 Controversy

-On 30 July, in London at the 2012 Summer Olympics, Hooper stepped into the ring for his Olympic bout wearing a T-shirt emblazoned with the Australian Aboriginal flag: the same flag now approved to fly on public buildings in Australia.
+On 30 July, in London at the 2012 Summer Olympics, Hooper stepped into the ring for his Olympic bout wearing a T-shirt emblazoned with the Australian Aboriginal flag.
 The Australian Olympic Committee demanded he make a public apology.
 Wearing the shirt was said to have breached the Olympic Charter.
-"I'm representing my culture, not only my country", said Hooper.
-"I'm proud of what I did."
+"I'm not saying I don't care [if there are sanctions].
+I'm just saying that I'm very proud of what I did," he said.
+"I'm Aboriginal, representing my culture, not only my country but all my people as well.
+That's what I wanted to do and I'm happy I did it."
+Although the Australian Olympic Committee criticised him, the IOC said they would take no action.